Japan Japan

 Japan Japan (Hebrew: יפאן יפאן, Japanese:日本日本) is a 2007 film directed by Lior Shamriz, starring Imri Kahn.

 Cast

 Plot

 The film tells the story of Imri, who at 19 goes to live in Tel Aviv, but dreams of moving to Japan.
 Through his relationships and encounters and in diverse cinematic tools, we are introduced to the young man's life.
 An exploration of living in the exotic city of Tel Aviv is presented through a hero who is himself in the midst of exploring his own choice of an exotic place.
 A unique correlation is formed between the hero's misconception of Japan and ours of him.
 The movie was constructed by both improvised and pre-scripted scenes, as required by the nature of each scene.

+The film presents internal conflicts in a personal way and explores themes of otherness and difference, as well as "the lives of lost and young people," according to the director.

 Production

 The film was reportedly produced for as little as US$200, with volunteer actors and no additional crew.
 Nevertheless, it was presented at some prestigious venues around the world such as the Locarno Film Festival, the New York Museum of Modern Art, the Buenos Aires Independent Film Festival, and more than fifty film festivals.
 Due to dozens of copyright violations, the film has not been commercially released.
 It is, however, well distributed through the underground network of illegal art distribution.